 If tension and nerves were responsible for your low score, you should retake the GMAT.

-4. Insufficient Section Scores
+iv.
+Insufficient Section Scores

-Did you look at your scorecard and think, “Okay this is not very bad, but I could have done better on Verbal.”?
+Did you look at your scorecard and think, “Okay this is not very bad, but I could have done better on Verbal”?

 You should know that this is one of the most common reactions we’ve observed among our students.
 In most cases, people choose to go ahead and apply to suitable B-Schools anyway.
-A few people end up carrying this feeling on for much longer.
+A few people end up carrying this feeling for much longer.

-You see, when you make up your mind to focus on a certain aspect of an exam, you’re essentially strengthening whatever weaknesses you had the first time around.
+You see, when you make up your mind to focus on a certain aspect of an exam, you’re essentially strengthening whatever weaknesses you had the first time.
 If you retake the GMAT after ironing out the rough patches in your prep, chances are that you will score significantly more than you did the last time.

-Since the GMAT is an adaptive test, it leaves very little space for error.
-So, take the effort to expand the horizons of your prep to include every aspect of the GMAT syllabus.
-Cover every detail before you attempt to retake the GMAT, and we believe you will stand a good chance to score quite well.
+So, if you think that this is the reason for your overall GMAT score, take the effort to expand the horizons of your prep to include every aspect of the GMAT syllabus.
+Study every detail before you attempt to retake the GMAT, and we believe you will stand a good chance to score well.

 If you’re willing to invest the time and money into retaking the GMAT, doing so might actually bring you a better score.

-6. Wrongly Selected Section Order
+vi.
+Wrongly Selected Section Order